cyclus/cyclus.github.com/source/user/tutorial/run_cyclus_native.rst

 Activity: Retrieve your Results for Analysis
 ++++++++++++++++++++++++++++++++++++++++++++

-1. When your simulation has finished, a file of the name ``singlereactortutorial.sqlite`` will be in your file folder
+When your simulation has finished, a file of the name ``tutorial_singlerx.sqlite`` will be in your file folder

 Backup: Files for Success